gadon1/slim/README.md

 ## UI Messages

 UI Messages caps are available via `BuildContext` extension methods.
-Since `SlimObject` accessed by `SlimBuilder` has an access to current context, these caps are also available inside it.
+Since `SlimController` accessed by `SlimBuilder` has an access to current context, these caps are also available inside it.
 That will be explained in the **State Management** section below.
 You can display overlay with your own widget, text message and a snackbar.

 ```dart